 Python in 15 Minutes for JavaScript Developers

 You already know how to program.
 You think in functions, loops, conditionals, and data structures every day.
-Python isn't a new language to learn — it's a new accent on concepts you already own.
+Python spells those same things differently, and the new spelling is most of what this lesson covers.

 Learning Objectives